Efficient Federated Conformal Prediction with Group-Conditional Guarantee: Conclusion

 \section{Conclusion}

-We have introduced \emph{Group-Conditional Federated Conformal Prediction (GC-FCP)}, a principled framework for constructing prediction sets with group-conditional guarantees in heterogeneous federated settings.
-GC-FCP leverages T-Digest to compress stratified calibration scores into a small mergeable coreset.
+We have introduced \emph{Group-Conditional Federated Conformal Prediction (GC-FCP)}, a principled framework for constructing prediction sets with group-conditional guarantee in heterogeneous federated settings.
+GC-FCP leverages T-Digest to compress atom-stratified calibration scores into a mergeable coreset, achieving communication and computation efficiency when the number of active atoms is moderate.
 Under mild assumptions, we established group-conditional coverage guarantees for GC-FCP, and empirical results on synthetic regression and image classification benchmarks corroborated these findings while demonstrating substantial computational speedups.

-Future work includes extending the framework to richer conditional structures beyond finite group families, as well as investigating robustness to more complex settings such as decentralized calibration~\citep{wen2025distributed}, adversarial behavior~\citep{kang2024certifiably}, and online CP~\citep{angelopoulos2024online,gasparin2024conformal}.
+GC-FCP assumes a prespecified finite group family and a trustworthy server for atom-based summaries.
+Future work includes extending the framework to richer conditional structures beyond finite group families, developing privacy-preserving sketches, as well as investigating robustness against more complex settings such as decentralized calibration~\citep{wen2025distributed}, adversarial behavior~\citep{kang2024certifiably}, and online CP~\citep{angelopoulos2024online,gasparin2024conformal}.